Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

 4. **Mount Google Drive**:
     - From the left sidebar, click `Files`.
 It should look like a folder icon.
     - Wait until the Runtime Connection prompt disappears and `sample data` appears.
 Click the **Mount Drive** button.
+It should be a folder icon with the drive logo on it.
 Colab should automatically insert a cell to run.
     - Run the cell by clicking the arrow and follow the prompts.
 Select **Select All** when Google Drive asks for access.
     - Wait a few seconds until you see `Mounted at /content/drive`.
 A `drive` folder should appear above `sample_data` on the left.